documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 When the user choses a line or several, the Mangue.io platform presents the icon(s) above this column, they represent the user's actions to be executed once for all the selected lines.

-In this case the “Trash bin” icon |icone_lixo_vermelho| is presented, which allows to remove all the items indicated by the user with a single command;
+In this case the "Trash bin" icon |icone_lixo_vermelho| is presented, which allows to remove all the items indicated by the user with a single command;

 * **Name**: This column presents the namespace name that was informed during the registration process of the namespace on the Mangue.io platform.
 * **Status**: A namespace status identifies the current state of the namespace.
 They can be presented by Running, Pending or “!” (exclamation point):